dhaven/davidhaven-blog/content/projects/sr-stats/index.md

 </table>

-Star Realms is a fast-paced 2 player card game in which you construct a fleet of dangerous interstellar ships that you use to inflict damage on your oponent and reduce his life to 0 before he does the same to you.
-It's available on steam and as a mobile app.
+[Star Realms](https://www.starrealms.com/) is a fast-paced 2 player card game in which you construct a fleet of dangerous interstellar ships that you use to inflict damage on your opponent and reduce his life to 0 before he does the same to you.
+It's available on Steam and as a mobile app.
 The Star Realms app doesn't provide any statistics once you have finished a game nor does it provide a history of the game you've played.
-SR-stats attempts to fill this gap by providing a web app where players can upload games they have played and then view details statistics.
+[SR-stats](https://sr-stats.app/) attempts to fill this gap by providing a web app where players can upload games they have played and view detailed statistics.

 ## Architecture
-Once the user has finished a game of Star Realms he should copy the game data from the options menu and paste it into the SR-stats app.
+Once the user has finished a game of Star Realms he needs to copy the game data from the options menu and paste it into the SR-stats app.
 Currently this is the only way to transfer a game between the 2 apps.
 SR-stats is as simple web app built using NextJS (a React framework).
-The main role of the backendd is to parse the input file, generate an AST and traverse the tree in order to end up with json representation of the game which is stored on the MongoDB cloud.
+The main role of the backend is to parse the input file, generate an AST and traverse the tree in order to end up with a json representation of the game which is stored on the MongoDB cloud.

 ![architecture](/img/arch-srstats.png)

 ## What I got right

+Thanks to the mistakes I made in my previous project [Clipshare](../clipshare/#what-i-got-wrong).
+This time around I managed to get more things right.

 1. **Focus on core features and have a POC out quickly**.
 Within 4 months of starting the development of this app I had something to show to the community.
 It only had a small set of features but it worked and it gave me the